leslace/sioux-mach-learn-project/README.md

     }
 })
 ```

+# Comment: Neural Network

+Neural Network Model was not able to be knitted into a PDF File.
+Therefore, the code has been commented out in the rmarkdown.
+The code works in the rmarkdown.
+Uncomment the lines in "eisele_luethard_maillard_mpm02.Rmd" Lines 471 to 567.

 # Rendering
 In R-Studio click on the arrow on Knit then select "Knit to pdf_document2" or "Knit to pdf_html2".
 The following project was compiled using RStudio 2021.09.2 Build 382 and R version 4.1.2 (2021-11-01).